MKortmann/employee-polls/README.md

 Employee Pool is in fact a game of preferences that the user answer a question (Would you rather...) voting between two options.

-The user can answer a question, ask question, view answered questions votes and check the leaderboard.
+The user can answer and ask questions, view answered questions, votes and check the leaderboard.

 This is the second version of the App that was developed from **scratch** using React Library (create-react-app) with some extras: